Aspen Conducting Academy Back To Programs of Study /...

 Beyond the podium, the Academy offers all participants an extensive curriculum covering both musical and extra-musical elements, including a set of intensive sessions on score analysis.

-Academy participants are expected to attend rehearsals and concerts of the AMFS's other three orchestras, and are encouraged to organize their own performances.
+Academy participants are expected to attend rehearsals and concerts of the AMFS's other orchestras and are encouraged to organize their own performances.
 They also are welcome to take advantage of the full curriculum of AMFS classes.
 While the Academy program is intensive and demanding, averaging seven orchestral services each week, the AMFS is committed to ensuring that participants have adequate time for study and rest.
+With that, conductors are expected to stay focused on their core curriculum and are not eligible to participate in concerto competitions.

 Fellowships are available for instrumentalists to play as regular members of the Academy Orchestra.
-Interested applicants should follow the guidelines noted within their specific instrument.
+Interested applicants should follow the guidelines noted within the Orchestra/Instrumental Program of Study for their specific instrument.

 - Conducting the Academy Orchestra in readings, rehearsals, and performance